Distributed Dual Coordinate Ascent in General Tree Networks and Communication Network Effect on Synchronous Machine Learning: Review of the distributed dual coordinate ascent in a star network

-\begin{theorem}[ {{\cite[Theorem 2]{jaggi2014communication}}} ] Assume that Algorithm \ref{alg:CoCoA} is run for $T$ outer iterations of $K$ local computers, with the procedure LocalSDCA($\cdot$) having local geometric improvement $\Theta$.
-Further, assume the loss functions $\ell_i(\cdotp)$ are $\nicefrac{1}{\gamma}$-smooth.
+\begin{theorem}[ {{\cite[Theorem 2]{jaggi2014communication}}} ] Suppose that Algorithm \ref{alg:CoCoA} is run for $T$ outer iterations of $K$ local computers with the procedure LocalSDCA($\cdot$) having local geometric improvement $\Theta$.
+Further, assume that the loss functions $\ell_i(\cdotp)$ are $\nicefrac{1}{\gamma}$-smooth.
 Then, the following geometric convergence rate holds for the global (dual) objective: